ngaskill/apioarchitect.wedeploy.io/content/onboarding/four.md

             ...
         }

 3. Add the Bndtools Gradle plugin to your `build.gradle` file.
-When your API is packaged as a JAR file, Bndtools ensures that JAR file is also an OSGi bundle:
+When your API is packaged as a JAR file, Bndtools ensures the JAR file is also an OSGi bundle:

         // Groovy
         plugins {